pivotal/docs-tap/install.md

 **Optional**

-- Tanzu Application Platform UI has plugins for the below Tanzu Application Platform tools.
-If you plan on running workloads with these capabilities, you need those tools installed alongside Tanzu Application Platform UI.
+- Tanzu Application Platform GUI has plugins for the below Tanzu Application Platform tools.
+If you plan on running workloads with these capabilities, you need those tools installed alongside Tanzu Application Platform GUI.
 If you choose not to deploy workloads with these tools, the UI shows menu options that you cannot click on.
     - Tanzu Cloud Native Runtimes installed
     - Tanzu App Live View installed
 - Data Cache - Your software catalog is stored on Git infrastructure (as mentioned in the Required pre-requisites) however, you can optionally use a PostgreSQL database to cache this information.
 If you do not specify any values here, a SQLite in-memory database is used instead.